|

 Instead I want to suggest that “layers of resistance” might

-constructively be called “degrees of
+constructively be called “degrees of acceptance”

-throughout the remainder of this website).
+remainder of this website).
+Just one

-Just one more way to make implementation easier.
 Try it, see if it works.
-Returning
+Returning to

-inflexible practitioners.
-OK, so
+practitioners.
+OK, so I

-I changed the wording a little.
+changed the wording a little.
 I want

 to suggest here that insufficient acceptance, especially the last layer, is